-Subsidiaries Restrictions SBI DFHI Ltd. The capital can be transferred to the parent bank by way of dividends or buy back shares.
-The RBI instructions for Standalone Primary Dealers (SPD) in this regard are as under: Any change in the shareholding pattern / capital structure of SPD shall need prior approval of RBI.
-SPDs are required to maintain a minimum Capital to Risk-Weighted Assets Ratio (CRAR) of 15 per cent on an ongoing basis.
-1) SPDs shall follow the following guidelines while declaring dividend distribution: SPDs that meet the following minimum prudential requirements shall be eligible to declare dividend: a.
-SPDs should have maintained a minimum CRAR of 20 per cent for the financial year (each of the four quarters) for which dividend is proposed. b.
-The net NPA ratio shall be less than six per cent in each of the last three years, including as at the close of the financial year for which dividend is proposed to be declared.
-SPDs shall comply with the provisions of Section 45 IC of the Reserve Bank of India Act 1934.
+c.
+SPDs shall comply with the provisions of Section 45 IC of the Reserve Bank of India Act, 1934. d.
 SPDs shall be compliant with the prevailing regulations/ guidelines issued by the Reserve Bank.
 The Reserve Bank shall not have placed any explicit restrictions on declaration of dividend.
-SPDs that meet the eligibility criteria specified in paragraph (1) above can declare dividend up to a dividend pay-out ratio of 60 per cent.
+2) SPDs that meet the eligibility criteria specified in paragraph (1) above can declare dividend up to a dividend pay-out ratio of 60 per cent.
 3) SPDs having CRAR below the regulatory minimum of 15 per cent in any of the four quarters of the financial year for which dividend is proposed shall not declare any dividend.
-For SPDs having CRAF at or above the regulatory minimum of 15 per cent during all the four quarters of the financial year for which dividend is being considered, but lower than 20 per cent in any of the four quarters, the dividend pay-out ratio shall not exceed 33.3 per cent.
-SBI Pension Funds Pvt Ltd. There are no regulatory restrictions from PFRDA/ Companies Act, 2013 for transfer of capital to parent bank through dividends or buy back shares or capital repatriation to parent bank.
-The only criteria is that the Company should maintain minimum Net Worth of ₹50 Crore and shall fulfi the minimum eligibility criteria of the Pension Fund i.e. Reg 8 (d) the sponsor shall have Profits After Tax in at least three of the preceding five financial years.
+For SPDs having CRAR at or above the regulatory minimum of 15 per cent during all the four quarters of the financial year for which dividend is being considered, but lower than 20 per cent in any of the four quarters, the dividend pay-out ratio shall not exceed 33.3 per cent.
+SBI Pension There are no regulatory restrictions from PFRDA/ Companies Act, 2013 Funds Pvt. for transfer of capital to parent bank through dividends or buy back shares Ltd. or capital repatriation to parent bank.
+The only criteria is that the Company should maintain minimum Net Worth of Rs.50 crores and shall fulfil the minimum eligibility criteria of the Pension Fund i.e. Reg 8 (d) the sponsor shall have Profits After Tax in at least three of the preceding five financial years.
 Further, there shall be no cash loss in the last preceding five years.
 Further, as per Regulation J, any change in management, ownership, shareholding pattern or controlling interest of sponsor of the pension fund exceeding one percent, but less than five percent of the paid-up capital of the sponsor or pension fund in a financial year, shall be informed to the Authority within fifteen days of the occurrence of such change.
 Provided that no change in excess of five per cent. or more of the paid-up capital of the sponsor or the pension fund, in any financial year, shall be made without prior approval of the Authority.
-The Capital can be paid to the parent with the Board and Shareholders approval and fulfilling the PFRDA regulations & the provisions of the Companies Act, 2013 • There are no restrictions or impediments on transfer of funds or Regulatory capital as per JV agreement Pvt.
-Ltd. Transfer of funds is subject to approval from SBI Payments Board and JV partners. s SBOSS is a non-financial company, incorporated last year.
+The Capital can be paid to the parent with the Board and Shareholders approval and fulfilling the PFRDA regulations & the provisions of the Companies Act, 2013 SBI Payment There are no restrictions or impediments on transfer of funds or Regulatory Services Pvt. capital as per JV agreement.
+Ltd. Transfer of funds is subject to approval from SBI Payments Board and JV State Bank SBOSS is a non-financial company, incorporated last year.
 As per AOA of the Company and Service Agreement with the Bank, there are no restrictions or impediments on transfer of funds or capital within the Group.

-However, any such transfer of funds will be subject to the approval of the Board of SBOSS.
-Further in terms of Companies Act, wherever approval of Board / Shareholders is required, the company will comply the same.
+However, any such transfer of funds will be subject to the approval of the

+Board of SBOSS.
+Further, in terms of Companies Act, wherever approval of Board / Shareholders is required, the company will comply the same.